Tigaon, Camarines Sur: Third Republic

+Martial law

 In 1972, martial law was declared.
-Agrarian Reform was implemented.
+Agrarian reform was implemented.
 Felix Fuentebella was appointed governor in 1976, the same year Nelson Baduria Tria was ordained and became the first Tigaoeño priest.
 The Marcos dictatorship hunted down insurgents and tortured them.
 Senator Edmundo Cea took the cudgels for Ninoy Aquino's widow, Corazon.
 The church played an important role in the series of events that was to lead to the overthrow of Ferdinand Marcos in the EDSA Revolution of 1986.
 Tigaon's St. Clare of Assisi Parish became the rallying point of Cory Aquino's cause in Camarines Sur's third district.
 Parish priests in Tigaon were Fr.
 Jose Rey (1967−1984) and Fr.
 Felix Barela (1984−1985).
 In 1986, Fr.
 Gallardo Bombase, Jr. Dominican Priest was ordained.
 He became the first Filipino parish priest of Santisimo Rosario Parish, University of Santo Tomas, Sampaloc, Manila (1984-1993).
 Municipal Mayors during this time: Gualberto Cea Manlagñit (1968−1971); Lucio Palaypayon, Jr. (1972); Federico Moll (acting capacity, 1973–1974) Gallardo P. Bombase (acting capacity, 1974−1976); and Claudio Francisco (appointed 1976/ elected 1980−1986).

+Contemporary period

 Gradually, order was restored.
 The Senate and Congress were once again part of the country's democratic process.
-Delfin Recto was appointed Mayor of Tigaon.
+Delfin Recto was appointed mayor of Tigaon.
 Julian Cea Napal became Vice Governor of Camarines Sur.
-Francis Garchitorena occupied the position of SandiganBayan Justice.
+Francis Garchitorena occupied the position of Sandiganbayan Justice.
 The crusade of the NPA Movement gained recognition from the ruling administration.
 Continuing peace talks were held to resolve the differences between government and the CPP/NPA.
 The democratic form of government once more dominated the political scene.
-Municipal Mayors were: Roman de Leon, Jr. (OIC, 1987, Transitional Gov’t); and Eleanor R. Lelis (1988−1992).
-Arnulfo Fuentebella, elected in 1992, held the congressional seat for Camarines Sur's third district.

-Parish priests were Fr.
-Alfonso Grageda (1985−1991) and Fr.
-Eutiquio Infante (1991−1997).

-Recent Years

-Once more, Tigaon is on the move.
-Municipal Mayor Mariano B. Llaguno (1992−1998) was succeeded by Mayor Elmo L. Bombase while Fr.
-Danilo Tuason became Parish Priest of Tigaon.
-The Sword and Cross have never been apart in the Tigaoeño way of life.
-Hand in hand with the construction of the Parish rectory was Tigaon's new municipal building.
-After a nine-year term, Mayor Bombase was succeeded by Mayor Arnie Fuentebella (2007–present).
-The Rev. Msgr.
-Juan Celzo, Fr.
-Rodolfo Sales and incumbent parish priest Fr.
-Noel Emmanuel Alforte were assigned successively to continue the church's mission in Tigaon.